Dodowingster/DSTS.BeNiceToYourDigimonDCO/readme.md

 ## **Overview: Finally, Partners with Personality!**

 Have you ever wished your Digimon felt less like a battle unit and more like a true, distinct partner?
+Did it ever pissed you off how most of your options to keep your Digimon Personality the same is by being a douchebag?

 **Be Nice to Your Mon - DCO (Dialogue Chat Overhaul)** is a massive mod that completely rewrites and expands the in-game dialogue system for *Digimon Story: Time Stranger*.
 By tapping into the game's existing personality mechanics, this mod ensures that every Digimon feels unique, expressive, and truly *yours*.

-We're replacing generic, repetitive dialogue with thousands of new lines that reflect the bond between Agent and Digimon, adding emotional depth and humor back into the Digital World.
+I am replacing generic, repetitive dialogue with thousands of new lines that reflect the bond between Agent and Digimon, adding emotional depth and humor back into the Digital World.

 **⚠️ IMPORTANT W.I.P.
 NOTE:** This mod is currently **Work in Progress (1400 / 3200 dialogues complete).** Please understand that some dialogue may still be the original, "vanilla-boring" text.

+AS OF RIGHT NOW, ONLY **ENGLISH LANGUAGE** IS THE ONLY ONE SUPPORTED.
+IF YOU WANT TO TRANSLATE, FEEL FREE TO DO SO.
+YOU HAVE MY FULL PERMISSION.

 ### **Core Features**